The Atiyah-Patodi-Singer index theorem for Dirac operators over C*-algebras: Abstract

 \section{Abstract}

-We prove an Atiyah-Patodi-Singer index theorem for Dirac operators twisted by $C^*$-vector bundles.
+We prove a higher Atiyah--Patodi--Singer index theorem for Dirac operators twisted by $C^*$-vector bundles.
 We use it to derive a general product formula for $\eta$-forms and to define and study new $\rho$-invariants generalizing Lott's higher $\rho$-form.
-The higher Atiyah-Patodi-Singer index theorem of Leichtnam-Piazza can be recovered by applying the theorem to Dirac operators twisted by the Mishenko-Fomenko bundle associated to the reduced $C^*$-algebra of the fundamental group.
+The higher Atiyah--Patodi--Singer index theorem of Leichtnam--Piazza can be recovered by applying the theorem to Dirac operators twisted by the Mishenko--Fomenko bundle associated to the reduced $C^*$-algebra of the fundamental group.